lizTheDeveloper/react-audio-visualization/README.md

 # react-audio-visualization

-This tutorial is for creating an audio visualization in React with the web audio API.
+This tutorial is for creating an audio visualization in React with the web audio API, and the canvas API.

+##Editorial
+You assume a bunch of stuff, put it in a bulleted list with hyperlinks.

 ### Let's get some stuff out of the way first,